9dots/9dots.io-pages/OpIX5X6.md

 ## Empathize
 Discuss with students the current scenario their characters are in.
 On their handout, students will write how they feel and what they would be wanting.

+1. Explain the situation
-1. Supplies are starting to run low, especially food
+	- Supplies are starting to run low, especially food
-2. Students have a small supply of seed and materials to build a hoe
+	- Students have a small supply of seed and materials to build a hoe
-3. There are still monsters roaming around on the island
+	- There are still monsters roaming around on the island

-4. Students will write how their characters are feeling in this situation
+2. Students will write how their characters are feeling in this situation

 ## Define
 Time do define the problem that students will solve during this session of the game.